Search for a Restaurant Name in the Restaurant Inspection list

 Failing inspections are those that result in a total score of 69 or less.
 These inspections require a full, graded inspection within 48 hours, and a mandatory 1 month, full inspection.

 Establishments that maintain an average score of 90 or higher and have no critical violations in a given calendar year may qualify for a Public Health Excellence or Achievement Award.
-Click here for a list of Food Establishments recognized in 2007.

 Education is offered city-wide to all establishments twice a year and to individual establishments as requested.